 Dog Rules & Info

 - Seasonal restrictions apply at some properties.
 Check the guidelines for your preferred park.
-Print the Guide.
 Dogs are never allowed at Rosy Mound Natural Area, Olive Shores, Mt.
 Pisgah and the stairs at North Ottawa Dunes.
 Dogs are not allowed anywhere in Pigeon Creek Park while there is snow on the ground.
-(Leader dogs are allowed.)
+(Service animals are allowed.)

 - Please review the Grand Ravines Dog Park Rules before visiting the park.

 - Limited dog beach hours are in effect at Kirk Park.
 Learn More.

 - Do not assume other park visitors want to be greeted by your dog.

 - Even in off-leash areas, carry a leash with you and maintain voice control of your dog.

 - If your dog is acting aggressive or not heeding your commands, leave.
 Even good dogs have bad days.